What rental guarantee? Payment, refund and special situations

 For example, a tenant has left without paying the last rent instalment and has also missed a water bill.
 The landlord can then cover the unpaid rent and water charges with a deposit and inform the tenant in writing.

 • The rent guarantee can be used to cover damage to the home that goes beyond normal wear and tear.
-The damage must be intentional or caused by negligence.
+Damage can be deliberate or caused by negligence.

 For example, a tenant has damaged the kitchen cabinets so that they need to be replaced.
-The landlord can document the damage with photographs and use the security deposit to cover the cost of repairs.
-In such a case, it is advisable to include an estimate of the cost of the repair.
+The landlord can use the security deposit to cover the cost of repairs, as long as there are photographs of the condition of the cupboards before and after the tenancy began.
+It is advisable to include an estimate of the cost of the repair.

 • If the tenant fails to carry out the final cleaning, the landlord can use the security deposit to cover the cleaning costs.
 However, the cleaning costs must be justified and documented.

-For example, a tenant has left the property very dirty and it requires a thorough clean before the new tenant moves in.
-The landlord can ask the cleaning company for an invoice and withhold the amount as security.
+For example, the tenant has left the property visibly dirty or otherwise demonstrably and a it requires a thorough clean before the new tenant moves in.
+The landlord may ask the cleaning company for an invoice and withhold the amount as security.

 The rental guarantee may not be used for these